As tick season approaches, consider tips to thwart the parasites without harming wildlife.

 Zone defense: Divide your property into tick-safe and wildlife zones.
-Keep patios and play areas

-	away from woodland edges and tall grass.
+Keep patios and play areas away from woodland edges and tall grass.
 Minimize ornamental plantings where ticks can lurk.
-Keep

-	brush and woodpiles, which provide shelter for mice and chipmunks, away from your house.
-Use fencing

-	or natural repellents to keep deer (right) out of your yard.
+Keep brush and woodpiles, which provide shelter for mice and chipmunks, away from your house.
+Use fencing or natural repellents to keep deer (above) out of your yard.

-	Treat carriers: Products that apply pesticide directly onto hosts can reduce the number of ticks on

-	your property without harming either hosts or nontarget species such as pollinators.
-For example,

-	some bait boxes are designed to brush a small amount of fipronil—often used to kill ticks on

-	pets—onto mice and chipmunks that move through the boxes unharmed.
+Treat carriers: Products that apply pesticide directly onto hosts can reduce the number of ticks on your property without harming either hosts or nontarget species such as pollinators.
+For example, some bait boxes are designed to brush a small amount of fipronil—often used to kill ticks on pets—onto mice and chipmunks that move through the boxes unharmed.

 Targeted biocontrol: Though pesticide-free gardening should always be the goal, people with serious tick problems may want to consider limited use of the new biopesticide Met52.
 Containing live spores of the native fungus Metarhizium anisopliae, it is lethal to ticks but nontoxic to bees and birds.
 After two years of testing in residential landscapes, entomologist Kirby Stafford has found that, when used in conjunction with the rodent- treatment boxes, spraying Met52 in late spring and early summer to kill tick nymphs has reduced the abundance of black-legged ticks by more than 78 percent—a rate approaching that achieved by synthetic pesticides.

 Janet Marinelli covered plant neuro-biology in the April-May 2015 issue.